-Regular books, identified with an orange or green tag/dot and 14-day book stickers, circulate for 14 days.
-Green tags also signify those books older than 5 years.
+Regular books, identified with a 14 day book sticker, circulate for 14 days.
 Library staff regularly purchase the latest editions in nursing materials, however depending on the subject, certain older materials retain shelf value as in areas of faculty education, nursing theory and history, sociology, and psychology.
 Note that prior editions can be either retained or purchased (when available), and multiple copies are often bought (classified as reference, 7-day textbook, or 14-day loans) particularly for the convenience of weekend students and faculty.
 According to the American Library Association:

-In an academic library, collection maintenance and weeding are usually driven by library faculty and staff and reflect the college/university's mission, goals, and curricula needs...Academic libraries frequently employ a methodology for weeding such as MUSTIE (misleading, ugly, superseded, trivial, irrelevant, or obtained elsewhere) or CREW (continuous review, evaluation, and weeding). http://www.ala.org/tools/challengesupport/selectionpolicytoolkit/weeding.
+In an academic library, collection maintenance and weeding are usually driven by library faculty and staff and reflect the college/university's mission, goals, and curricula needs...Academic libraries frequently employ a methodology for weeding such as MUSTIE (misleading, ugly, superseded, trivial, irrelevant, or obtained elsewhere) or CREW (continuous review, evaluation, and weeding).

+http.//www.ala.org/tools/challengesupport/selectionpolicytoolkit/weeding.